Livingston – Billings – Glendive

 Locals and visitors enjoy tasty cuisine at the Carbon Fork Restaurant in downtown Red Lodge.
 Try their Huckleberry ice cream for dessert, so good.
 There’s a lot to love at the Carbon Fork.
 Foster & Logan’s Pub & Grill on Main Street is another spot to have a good meal.
 A special at Foster and Logan’s is a Folo’s Dog, a 1/4 pound all beef hot dog with extras for only $7.95.
 Bogart’s serves a variety of Mexican food.

 The Rock Creek Resort (1-800-667-1119) is located a few miles south of Red Lodge on U.S. Highway 212.
 The nearby Old Piney Dell Restaurant and Bar is a favorite dining spot for locals.
 The restaurant has a very rustic setting, along the banks of Rock Creek.

-If discovered, everyone stops at the Montana Candy Emporium on Main Street in downtown Red Lodge.
+Nearly everyone stops at the Montana Candy Emporium on Main Street in downtown Red Lodge.
 Old time candies and huckleberry delights sold here.
 Taffy galore, root beer barrels, cherry jelly beans, and more.
 Chocolates and hard candies too.
 So good!